freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-a-bezier-curve-to-move-a-graphic.md

 );
 ```

-The element with the id `red` should no longer have the `animation-timing-function` property of linear.
+The element with the id `red` should no longer have the `animation-timing-function` property of `linear`.

 ```js
 assert($('#red').css('animation-timing-function') !== 'linear');